Deny7676yar/Homework-my1/README.md

 # Homework-my1
-Eeeee
-1 work
+1 my homework testing
-2 work
+2 homework one on stepic